Holic75/KingmakerRebalance/README.md

 - Optionally makes all rake (like last 2 smilodon claw attacks) and similar attacks secondary, i.e. they receive -5 penalty (reduced to -2 with multiattack).
 This is not a pnp-accurate fix, but since rake normally works only on grappled opponents it seems to make sense,
 - all Animal Companions/Eidolons receive multiattack at appropriate levels,
 - Grease spell was changed to work more in line with pnp (uses dc 10 mobility check instead of dc, and only if unit moves),
-- Aura of Madness lvl 8 Madness domain ability changed to toggle.
+- Aura of Madness lvl 8 Madness domain ability changed to toggle,
+- Universalist wizard Metamagic Mastery change to work as per pnp.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,